Prepare to travel

 You should pack:

-- photocopies of important identification documents, such as your birth certificate and passport—do not bring your original documents
+- certified photocopies of important identification documents, such as your birth certificate and passport—do not bring your original documents

 - any documents you might need if you want to open a New Zealand bank account